daniperez/daniperez.github.io/_posts/2023-03-27-accept-every-offer.md

 PS2: on the improv subject, I enjoyed a lot the book _"Impro: Improvisation and the Theatre"_ by Keith Johnstone (Ed.
 Methuen Drama).
 I looked up the actual title of the book and I was sad to learn that the author passed away a couple of days ago.
 He can go in peace, his legacy is huge.

 [^look-good]: One of my improv acquaintances also refers to that informally as _"always make your partner look good"_, which is some very good, generally applicable advice.
+It's also mentioned in the video above.
 [^difficult-conversations]: Bruce Patton, Douglas Stone, Sheila Heen. _"Difficult Conversations: How to discuss what matters most"_, Penguin, 2021